 Biography

 I received Ph.D degree in seismology at Nanjing University.
 My research focuses on advancing seismic tomographic techniques for investigating earth’s internal structure.
-I specializes in using receiver function, surface wave and local earthquakes to image earth discontinuities, velocity structures and anisotropies.
+I specializes in full-waveform inversion using receiver function, surface wave and local earthquakes to image earth discontinuities, velocity structures and anisotropies.

 I am an advocate of open source as core developer of the Seispy in receiver functions processing and FWAT in full-waveform inversion.